 I would have happily paid someone 1000 USD if I got an assurance that they can help me get back to previous traffic levels.

-Google being Google is a mystery to everyone even for the top SEO experts.
+Google being Google is a mystery to everyone even the top SEO experts.

 But it was all self-written or edited content, not copied from anywhere.

-Also, there are a lot of members who will discourage and demotivate you, rather then helping in this tough time.
+Also, there are a lot of members who will discourage and demotivate you, rather than helping in this tough time.
 But don’t bother about them.

 Can Paid tools like Ahref or Semrush help?

-The money spent gave good insights into link profile and data points, but it can’t get you out of the penalty.
+The money spent gave good insights into link profiles and data points, but it can’t get you out of the penalty.
 Our situation was becoming grim day after day.

 It was painful to see the daily traffic drop, I was checking the analytics every 15 minutes to see if things are getting better.